 Both Chimney Rock and Little Sugarloaf summits would also make for fantastic Sedona sunset locations if you don’t think you can make a sunrise.

-During the day, both viewpoints would be significantly less impressive.
-Try to make sunrise or sunset if possible.
+During the day, both viewpoints would be significantly less impressive, so try to make sunrise or sunset if possible.

 Sunrise At Chimney Rock